couchbase/couchbase-lite-android/README.md

 _Note:_ there's not yet a known way to run the tests via Android Studio.
 At the time of writing, was not yet supported by Android Studio.

+## Building and deploying an archive

+Warning: this is a complicated process due to the issues mentioned on [this thread](https://groups.google.com/forum/#!topic/adt-dev/H2Jk2rVs6G8)

+Preparation:

+- You will need to have a maven repository installed and running
+- Delete all three archives from your repo: CBLite, CBLiteEktorp, and CBLiteJavascript
+- rm -rf ~/.gradle to delete any gradle cache files

+Building and deploying:

+- In the build.gradle file for CBLite, CBLiteEktorp, and CBLiteJavascript, set apply from: 'dependencies.gradle'
+- Run `./gradlew clean && ./gradlew :CBLite:uploadArchives`
+- Modify CBLiteEktorp/build.gradle to set apply from: 'dependencies-archive.gradle'
+- Run `./gradlew clean && ./gradlew :CBLiteEktorp:uploadArchives`
+- Modify CBLiteJavacript/build.gradle to set apply from: 'dependencies-archive.gradle'
+- Run `./gradlew clean && ./gradlew :CBLiteJavascript:uploadArchives`

+The end result: you will have three .aar archives in your maven repository.

 ## Wiki